abridged/collabland-dev/telefrens/tf-faq.md

 Telefrens pulls names + pfps from Telegram so you may need to adjust your Telegram privacy settings.

-For pfps: Settings > Privacy and Security > Profile Photos set to `Everybody`
+For pfps: Settings > Privacy and Security > Profile Photos, set to `Everybody`

-For usernames: Settings > Privacy and Security > Bio set to `Everybody`
+For usernames: Settings > Privacy and Security > Bio, set to `Everybody`

 </details>